KaanKutluer/kaankutluer.github.io/projects.md

 ### **[Scratch - Toe Tac Tic That You Can Actually Play!](https://kaankutluer.github.io/kaankutluer.github.io/blob/main/Projects/Block_Coding)**

-- Simplest Tic-Tac-Toe Game (Literally)
+- Simplest Tic-Tac-Toe Game (Literally).
+The game is meant to be played with a friend (you probably don't have one like me), with each click switching each box between X, O and blank.

   <img src="XOXcodeimage.png" width="650">